MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/6-grant-admin-rights.md

 The **Create Product** and **Edit Product** pages should be accessible only to administrators.
 To encapsulate the authorization criteria for such pages, an `Admin` policy will be created.

-1. In the `ConfigureServices` method of *Startup.cs*, replace the `// Add call to AddAuthorization` comment with the following code:
+1. In the `ConfigureServices` method of *:::no-loc text="Startup.cs":::*, replace the `// Add call to AddAuthorization` comment with the following code:

     ```csharp
     services.AddAuthorization(options =>